 A major goal of Planning 101 is connecting participants to the resources that will allow them to engage in the development review process and in future planning efforts.
 The Planning Department also hopes to learn from participants as it refines resources for sharing information about planning and development in Wake Forest.
 Through questionnaires and informal discussion, participants are encouraged to share their impressions of existing resources and their suggestions for improvements.

-Sessions will be taught by Planning Department staff and guest speakers.
+Sessions are taught by Planning Department staff.

 All residents within the corporate limits or the extra-territorial jurisdiction (ETJ) of the Town of Wake Forest are invited to apply.